bengrunfeld/study-notes/InterviewQ&A/Interview_Q&A.md

 Make content appear side by side, LTR or RTL.

 * Parents of floated elements may collapse
-* Need to apply special css with `:after`
+* Need to apply special css with `:after`. i.e. `clear:both`
-* Problematic with email
+* Problematic with coding email templates

+#### What does the `box-sizing` CSS property do

+The box-sizing property is used to tell the browser what the sizing properties (width and height) should include. e.g. Should they include the border-box or just the content-box?

 ## JAVASCRIPT

-#### What is event bubbling
+#### What is the difference betwen Event Bubbling and Event Capturing

-* When the event of a child element is triggered even though only the parent is clicked/activated
+* **Bubbling** - When the event of a child element is triggered even though only the parent is clicked/activated.
+Hence the event *bubbles* up to the surface.
+* **Capturing** - older, not used.

+Only the bubbling model is supported by all major browsers.

 #### diff between properties and attributes